dspark410/react-portfolio/README.md

-## React Portfolio
+# React Portfolio

-# Description
+## Description
-React portfolio displaying all my projects.
+A portfolio created using React.js and MaterialUI that displays all my projects.